Ablasko32/Chat-Room-App/README.md

    >
    > > If using openssl, ensure to manually trust both the backend and frontend.

-4. **Configure .env**
+4. **Configure .env and install dependencies:**

-   To configure your environment, create a .env file in the root directory of both backend and frontend and set the required variables like the `.env.example` files.
+   - To configure your environment, create a .env file in the root directory of both backend and frontend and set the required variables like the `.env.example` files.

+   - Install Dependencies via:

+     ```bash
+     npm i
+     ```

 5. **Start backend**